Agustin-Vidal-Holberton/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 9-strcpy.c: Copies the string pointed to by src, including the null byte 100-atoi.c: Converts a string to an integer 0-strcat.c: Concatenates two string
+1-strncat.c : Concatenates two strings using at most n bytes from src.